Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 In children and adolescents

-Signs of depression at a young age are mainly manifested by changes in behavior and activity.
+Signs of depression in adolescence mainly manifest as changes in behavior and activity.
 Children become touchy, irritable, withdrawn.
-Interest in games and activities decreases, study fades into the background.
+Interest in games and activities decreases, studies fade into the background.

-Adolescents show aggressiveness and a tendency to inappropriate actions.
-Young people may have complexes about their appearance, accuse themselves of being useless and narrow-minded.
+Adolescents show aggressiveness and a tendency to behave inappropriately.
+Young people may have complexes about their appearance and accuse themselves of being useless and limited.

-Often, the search for the meaning of life begins, bordering on a phobia and the inability to receive positive emotions from communicating with friends, playing sports or watching a movie.
+Often, a search for the meaning of life begins, bordering on phobia and the inability to receive positive emotions from communicating with friends, playing sports or watching a movie.

-It should be noted that depression often visits capable, talented children, with a fine mental organization and a heightened sense of justice.
-In these cases, it is impossible to do without medical help, and therefore, having noticed some oddities in the behavior of the child, it is necessary to visit a specialist.
+It should be noted that depression often affects capable, talented children, with a fine mental organization and a heightened sense of justice.
+In these cases, it is impossible to do without medical help and, therefore, if you notice some oddities in the child’s behavior, you need to visit a specialist.

-The depressed mood that occurs in the postpartum period occurs in 15% of the fair sex.
-A risk factor is women who have previously had depressive symptoms, as well as women who experience domestic violence.
+A depressed mood that occurs during the postpartum period occurs in 15% of the fair sex.
+Risk factors include women who have previously experienced depressive symptoms, as well as women exposed to domestic violence.

 Postpartum stress is clinically manifested by standard symptoms: